-cloudHQ integrates, syncs, and replicates data between different cloud service providers.
+cloudHQ can sync, back up, copy, migrate, convert, and replicates data between different cloud service providers.

 The sync is defined by a “sync pair.”
 Sync pairs define the following: